swanson/swanson.github.com/_posts/2013-04-05-are-your-lights-on.md

 **What's the point?**
 Engineers love problem solving.
 We love coming up with solutions.
-We are fascinated by juicy problems, ones that stretches our intellect as we formulate a fix.
+We are fascinated by juicy problems, ones that stretch our intellect as we formulate a fix.

 However, if we rush in with solutions before we correctly define the problem